parkinsons-toolkit/app-content/pages-content/research.md

 Research plays an important role in increasing our knowledge of human health and wellbeing.
 Taking part in research can be an empowering way to take a positive step towards understanding how best to treat or manage a health condition, such as Parkinson’s.

 This section has 2 key parts:-
-1) Getting involved in research – describes some reasons people choose to get involved in research and details of what this might entail.
+1) Taking part in research – describes some reasons people choose to get involved in research and details of what this might entail.
 2) Different type of research in Parkinson’s giving an overview of the range of research in Parkinson’s

 ## Taking Part in Research